apache/spark/docs/sql-ref-ansi-compliance.md

 * MapType => String
 * StructType => String

- The valid combinations of target data type and source data type in a `CAST` expression are given by the following table.
+ The valid combinations of source and target data type in a `CAST` expression are given by the following table.
 “Y” indicates that the combination is syntactically valid without restriction and “N” indicates that the combination is not valid.

 | Source\Target | Numeric | String | Date | Timestamp | Interval | Boolean | Binary | Array | Map | Struct |